Dr. Woiwode demonstrating Tilapia product

 theme was not only to produce the finest, healthiest fish, but to effectively guide the fish product into the market once

-that size of fish or shrimp to be marketed.
-By necessity of system design, the Product Definition has guided
+size of fish or shrimp to be marketed.
+By necessity of system design, the Product Definition has guided all infrastructure

-all infrastructure requirements and intensity of management, and resulted in a prescribed volume of a certain size of a given
+requirements and intensity of management, and resulted in a prescribed volume of a certain size of a given species per year.

-and management, we also require a deeper, fundamental knowledge of Fish Processing, which enables the final product to compete
+we also require a deeper, fundamental knowledge of Fish Processing, which enables the final product to compete in specific

 in the late 1970’s, for over two decades, Dr. Woiwode maintained a close, reciprocal, professional and personal relationship